DmitriySlinkovenko/july-code-jam/README.md

 ## Features

 - **Recipe Cards:** Each card displays a drink image and name on the front.
-Clicking the card flips it over to reveal the recipe.
+Hovering over the card flips it over to reveal the recipe.
 - **Recipe Sharing:** Users can submit their own cocktail recipes.
-- **Database Integration:** The app pulls from a database of original cocktail recipes that persist and don't disappear on page reload.
+- **Database Integration:** The app pulls from a database of original cocktail recipes.
+- **Mixlist Button:** A Mixlist button populates the page with new and interesting drinks for users to discover.
+- **Night Mode:** Users can switch to night mode by clicking the Mixlist logo in the header.
+- **Hover Animations:** All buttons, including the header logo, feature hover animations utilizing various pseudoclasses (e.g., :hover, ::before, ::after) for a dynamic user experience.
+- **Likes Feature:** Users can like their favorite cocktail recipes with a simple click.

 ## Responsive Design